gowthamee18/snake-game/README.md

 	•	The game ends if the snake collides with the wall, its own body, or the boundaries of the game window.
 	•	After the game ends, the score is displayed, and the game will reset.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Feel free to adjust or add more sections based on your specific needs.
+Let me know if you’d like further changes!